end2endzone/win32Arduino/INSTALL.md

    1) On Windows, open the generated Visual Studio solution file located in `$WIN32ARDUINO_HOME\build\win32Arduino.sln`.
    2) On Linux, build the project using `make` command.

-Note: this task can be automated using the `ant compile` command.
+Note: The compilation of _win32Arduino_ can be automated using the `ant compile` command.
 See [Continuous Integration](#continuous-integration) for details.